Glottochronology: Starostin's method

 The resulting formula, taking into account both the time dependence and the individual stability quotients, looks as follows:

 In that formula, −Lc reflects the gradual slowing down of the replacement process because of different individual rates since the least stable elements are the first and the quickest to be replaced, and the square root represents the reverse trend, the acceleration of replacement as items in the original wordlist "age" and become more prone to shifting their meaning.
 This formula is obviously more complicated than Swadesh's original one, but, it yields, as shown by Starostin, more credible results than the former and more or less agrees with all the cases of language separation that can be confirmed by historical knowledge.
 On the other hand, it shows that glottochronology can really be used only as a serious scientific tool on language families whose historical phonology has been meticulously elaborated (at least to the point of being able to distinguish between cognates and loanwords clearly).

-Time-depth estimation

-The McDonald Institute hosted a conference on the issue of time-depth estimation in 2000.
-The published papers give an idea of the views on glottochronology at that time.
-They vary from "Why linguists don't do dates" to the one by Starostin discussed above.
-Note that in the referenced Gray and Atkinson paper, they hold that their methods cannot be called "glottochronology" by confining this term to its original method.